The IC Rating

 On September 29, 2016, the Navy moved away from traditional ratings to an alphanumeric system of Navy Occupational Specialty (NOS) codes.
 For IC, the NOS is B230.

 Interior Communications Electricians direct and coordinate the installation, maintenance and repair of interior communications systems on ships and at shore facilities.
 These systems include communication systems, indicating and navigation systems, visual landing aids for aircraft, alarm, safety, and warning systems.

 Interior Communications Electrician class "A" school is approximately 22 weeks long, and the school is located in the Center for Surface Combat Systems, Great Lakes, Illinois.
 At the completion of school, some interior communications electricians go on to advanced training courses such as gyrocompass and advanced TV maintenance.
 Others are assigned to duty stations where they can continue learning their rating through on-the-job training.

-Interior Communications Electrician (IC)
+Interior Communications Electrician (NOS B230)

 Interior Communications Electricians operate, coordinate, and perform organizational and intermediate maintenance on alarm, warning, and indicating systems, interior communication systems, ship's speed and steering control systems, power generation and distribution systems, data conversion and distribution systems, aviation monitoring and landing aids, information and training systems, gyroscopic navigation systems, and environmental systems.

 ICs interpret and analyze ship's blueprints and system interface diagrams; inspect, test, analyze, and make detailed casualty analysis; and direct repair of electrical, electronic, fiber optic, hydraulic, mechanical, and synchro and servo systems.

 Sea tours and shore tours for Sailors that have completed four sea tours will be 36 months at sea followed by 36 ashore until retirement.